How To Scientifically Measure Whether Your Kid Is Cool

 Answer the following questions with: “not at all”, “a little”, “moderately well”, “well”, or “very well”.

-- Your child can accept things not going his/her way
+- Your child can accept things not going their way

 - Your child copes well with failure